AlesKuk/NewOneFileCMS/README.md

 # NewOneFileCMS
-One file CMS  wit Swiss knife for developers.
-I want to make one file cms system based on PHP.
+One file CMS  wit Swiss knife for developers.I want to make one file cms system based on PHP.
 Its my firts project on Github for education puprose

 ![Login screen of CMS](http://seo-studio.cz/snewscms/news3.png)

 # HOW IT WILL WORKS